-Teresa Briggs, James B. Lockhart III and Douglas R. Brown serve as the members and James B. Lockhart III serves as the chair of the compensation committee.
+Upon the effectiveness of the registration statement of which this prospectus forms a part, we will establish a compensation committee of the board of directors.
+Teresa Briggs, James B. Lockhart III and Douglas R. Brown will serve as the members and James B. Lockhart III chair of the compensation committee.
 Under the NYSE listing standards, all the directors on the compensation committee must be independent.

-We have adopted a compensation committee charter, which details the principal functions of the compensation committee, including:
+We have adopted a compensation committee charter, which will detail the principal functions of the compensation committee, including:

-reviewing and approving on an annual basis the corporate goals and objectives relevant to our chief executive officer's compensation, evaluating our chief executive officer's performance in light of such goals and objectives and determining and approving the remuneration (if any) of our chief executive officer's based on such evaluation;
+- reviewing and approving on an annual basis the corporate goals and objectives relevant to our chief executive officer's compensation, evaluating our chief executive officer's performance in light of such goals and objectives and determining and approving the remuneration (if any) of our chief executive officer's based on such evaluation; - · reviewing and making recommendations to our board of directors with respect to the compensation, and any incentive compensation and equity based plans that are subject to board approval of all of our other officers; - · reviewing our executive compensation policies and plans;

-- reviewing and making recommendations to our board of directors with respect to the compensation, and any incentive compensation and equity based plans that are subject to board approval of all of our other officers; - reviewing our executive compensation policies and plans; - implementing and administering our incentive compensation equity-based remuneration plans; - · assisting management in complying with our proxy statement and annual report disclosure requirements; - approving all special perquisites, special cash payments and other special compensation and benefit arrangements for our officers and employees; - producing a report on executive compensation to be included in our annual proxy statement; and - reviewing, evaluating and recommending changes, if appropriate, to the remuneration for directors.
+- · implementing and administering our incentive compensation equity-based remuneration plans; - assisting management in complying with our proxy statement and annual report disclosure requirements; - approving all special perquisites, special cash payments and other special compensation and benefit arrangements for our officers and employees; - · producing a report on executive compensation to be included in our annual proxy statement; and - · reviewing, evaluating and recommending changes, if appropriate, to the remuneration for directors.